 This patented system allows you to monitor the speed of the lure - not the speed of the boat.
 You know immediately if under water currents are affecting the lure's action.
 You also monitor changes in temperature right where it's happening, at the lure.

 The ST-900 consists of only three interacting parts.
 The display readout, the antenna, and the sending unit.
 The sending unit attaches to the downrigger cable and transmits a signal to the antenna mounted on the downrigger boom.
 From the antenna the signal is sent to the display through a cable.
 There is no physical contact between the sending unit and the display readout.
 The readout may be installed up to 25 feet from the downrigger.

 The ST-900 is the only system available that does not require transducers or grounding rods.
 Because the ST-900 uses a radio signal for the transmission of information, you eliminate bothersome problems associated with sonar type systems.
-The 9-volt battery will last up to a full season and, no interference with sonar or other electronics on the boat.
+The 9-volt battery will last up to a full season and, no interference with sonar or other electronics on the boat (see note below).
 But most important, a constant reading on the display, even in choppy lake conditions.

 The ST-900 underwater sending unit automatically turns its transmitter off when removed from the water.
 This insures that the 9-volt battery will remain ready for your next fishing trip.
 While trolling after dark, the ST-900 Illuminating displays make easy work of controlling the speed and temperature.
 The ST-900 display requires 12 volts to operate.

 - Moor has been a leader in trolling Instruments for over 27 years